Mantel Decorating Ideas: 4 Easy Steps for Your Home Decor

-Is your fireplace mantel being eaten alive by framed photos, candle holders and that old brass clock? (oh you are so busted…)
+Is your fireplace mantel being eaten alive by framed photos, candle holders and that old brass clock? (oh, you are so busted…)

-So, I have a challenge for you my friends…
+So, I have a challenge for you…

 TAKE IT ALL OFF, BABY!